sjml/dungen/docs/notes.md

 7. player choice to overrule random tiles or die rolls (in Lua?)

 ## Horizon
-* setup debugger in VS Code or ZeroBrane?
 * specify (and store) random seed
 * let outlines specify inner/outer/center
 * let simulation elements be nested in directories